sapran/cheatsheets/xsshunter.md

 1. Create a Slack bot for your team as described in [this tutorial](https://api.slack.com/bot-users)

-1. Add the following to `config.yaml`:
+1. Add the following to `config.yaml`.
+Start `send_to` with # to post to channel or with @ to send direct message to a user.

     ~~~
     slack_api_key: <YOUR SLACK BOT API KEY>